FAQs - everything you need to know about LGBT marriage in Denmark

 Can we have a church wedding?

 We would be delighted to organize a blessing in one of our 7 beautiful churches, but you cannot have the wedding itself there unless you are Scandinavian or a member of the Danish Church.
-STOP PRESS For the moment we are having a problem with this, for all weddings, not just LGBT.
-SO please ask us for an update.

 When do we get the marriage certificate?